SpineEventEngine/chat-bot/ENVIRONMENT.md

     have the `Cloud Run Admin` role in order to be able to [deploy][cloud-build-deploy-cloud-run] the application.

-5. `cloud-run-pubsub-invoker@<projectName>.iam.gserviceaccount.com` — a custom service account we're
+5. `cloud-run-pubsub-invoker@<projectName>.iam.gserviceaccount.com` — a custom service account
-    using to call the Cloud Run service from the [Pub/Sub](#pubsub) subscriptions.
+    used to call the Cloud Run service from the [Pub/Sub](#pubsub) subscriptions.

     The Cloud Run is not accepting unauthenticated calls by default and is not exposed to the internet.
-In order to be able to call the service, one [must][cloud-run-service-to-service-auth] have the `Cloud Run Invoker` role.
+In order to be able to call the service, the caller
+    [must][cloud-run-service-to-service-auth] have the `Cloud Run Invoker` role.

 [iam]: https://cloud.google.com/iam